Nnennyu/Hello-World/README.md

 For private practices and to store information
 Hey!
 I am Nnennaya, i wish to switch to IT.
-I am so much interested in Data Analyse and AI.
+I also wish to become a Data Analyst and finally venture fully to AI.